How to Teach Constructed Response Using the RACE Strategy

 I mean, when you compare writing a constructed response to answering a multiple-choice question, well, there really is no contest.

 Constructed Response makes multiple-choice questions seem so simple to complete.

 Since we know that students need to be able to write constructed responses, I was so happy when I was introduced to the RACE strategy.
-It took the scare out of teaching constructed responses for text evidence.
-It gave me a step by step template to teach my students exactly what to do.

 Even though writing constructed responses are still challenging, when you teach your students the RACE strategy and give them lots of opportunities for practice, your students will master it!

 So, just what is the RACE strategy?
 RACE is an acronym that helps students remember which steps and in which order to write a constructed response.